isabella232/integrations-learn.en/help/_includes/snippets.md

 ## Campaign description {#campaign-description}

-Adobe Campaign coordinates conversational marketing campaigns, offering a platform for cross-channel customer experiences, visual campaign orchestration, real-time interaction management, and cross-channel execution.
+Adobe Campaign provides a platform for designing cross-channel customer experiences and an environment for visual campaign orchestration, real-time interaction management and cross channel execution.

 ## Commerce description {#commerce-description}